Edward St Maur, 12th Duke of Somerset: Family

-The Duchess of Somerset died in December 1884.
-Somerset survived her by less than a year and died in November 1885, aged 80, and was buried with her in St James's Churchyard in Gerrards Cross, Buckinghamshire.
-As his two sons had both died in his lifetime, the family titles (except the Earldom of St. Maur, which became extinct) devolved on his younger brother, Archibald Seymour, 13th Duke of Somerset.
+Her Grace died on 14 December 1884.
+The Duke of Somerset survived her by less than a year and died on 28 November 1885, aged 80, and was buried with her in St James's Churchyard at Gerrards Cross, Buckinghamshire.
+As his two sons both died in his lifetime, the family titles (except the Earldom of St. Maur, which became extinct) devolved on his younger brother, Archibald Seymour, 13th Duke of Somerset.

 The 12th Duke left his London residence, Somerset House in Park Lane, to his eldest daughter Lady Hermione Graham.